 Parotitis, i.e. mumps, a so-called infectious disease characterized by an inflammatory blowing up of the parotids, neck glands (Taurus), may sometimes also affect the sexual organs (Scorpio).

 The link between the Scorpian organs and the Taurean neck is also proven by the tendency to decorate the neck (Taurus) with sexual symbols: ties for men and necklaces and earrings or pendants (= testicles) for women, all of them of Scorpian nature.
 As for the forced use of the tie in certain working environments and the widespread use of earrings by the guys, and other oddities altering the Taurean-Scorpian body parts, the zodiac offers not so flattering explanations, especially if we consider the square with the Leo-Aquarius axis, signifying the enjoyment of individual (Leo) and social (Aquarius) freedom.
+With SAGITTARIUS (Fig. 13) autumn comes to an end.

 Here is a note.
 One of the 'accusations' brought against astrology would be that the alleged thirteenth constellation of the zodiac, Ophiuchus (Fig. 14), is ignored.
 But, precession apart and without considering the stars that formerly belonged to Scorpio, Ophiuchus's constellation, now more or less between Scorpio and Sagittarius, is almost perpendicular to the ecliptic; in other words the Sun does not cross it but grazes it just a little; therefore, that constellation does not have the characteristics required to be part of the zodiac.